Philippe von Wurstemberger's photo

 05/2019 SMAI, Guidel Plages.

-Overcoming the course of dimensionality with DNNs: Theoretical approximation results for PDEs.
+Overcoming the curse of dimensionality with DNNs: Theoretical approximation results for PDEs.
 [Slides]

 07/2019 International Conference on Computational Finance, A Coruna.

-Overcoming the course of dimensionality with Deep Learning: Methods and theoretical results for PDEs.
+Overcoming the curse of dimensionality with Deep Learning: Methods and theoretical results for PDEs.
 [Slides]

 06/2022 11th World Congress of Bachelier Finance Society, Hong Kong.